I am having problems logging in. What should I do?

-Magazines like Stuff, FHM, Sports Illustrated, Time, Newsweek; just about everything has been requested.
+Magazines like Southern Living, Popular Mechanics, Sports Illustrated, Time, Newsweek; just about everything has been requested.
 Just please refrain from sending pornographic materials.

 Can I send romance novels?

-Yes, there is not a problem with racy covers as was the case during the first Gulf War.
+Yes, there is not a problem with racy covers as was the case during the Operation Desert Storm.
 Of course, many troops are not interested in romance novels, so only send them in response to requests for these types of books.

 Can you track down a soldier for me?